scrapy/scrapy/docs/topics/selectors.rst

 These can be handy for excluding parts of a document tree before extracting text elements for example.

-Example extracting midrodata (sample content taken from http://schema.org/Product) with groups of itemscopes and corresponding itemprops::
+Example extracting microdata (sample content taken from http://schema.org/Product) with groups of itemscopes and corresponding itemprops::

     >>> doc = """